 Advanced Well and Drilling Engineering (PET580)

-Advanced Well and Drilling Engineering course provides a detailed knowledge of well & drilling engineering, technology and drilling methods.
-The course is designed based on theoretical and computer simulations, which would be applicable during well construction and production phase operation.
+The Advanced Well and Drilling Engineering course covers Drilling Operations and Well Design-related topics.
+It is designed based on theoretical and computer simulations, which are applicable during the well construction and production phases of operation.

 Facts